-Scammers can also buy your information off the Dark Web for just a few dollars.
+Even worse, scammers can buy your information off the Dark Web for just a few dollars.

-(It’s hard to believe, but valid SSNs, health insurance information, and even passports can be found on Dark Web marketplaces for as little as $5 [*].)
+Valid SSNs, health insurance information, and even passports can be found on Dark Web marketplaces for as little as $5 [*].

 These stats are scary.
 But the truth is that identity theft has become an unfortunate, everyday side effect of our digital lives.

 The average American now has over 100 online accounts and ten connected devices [*].
 In addition to a thief stealing your wallet, every account, social media post, and email that you open could allow an identity thief into your life.